The Curse of La Llorona poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping The Curse of La Llorona against these established plot points, we can identify how Michael Chaves utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish The Curse of La Llorona within the horror genre.

 Michael Chaves's Structural Approach